JXu2023/JXu2023/README.md

 ### Hi there 👋
 I'm Jay Xu, a highschool senior at Burnaby Mountain with a voracious appetite for learning.
 When I completed the math and science curriculums at my highschool in grade 9, I studied concurrently at Stanford OHS and other local universities.
+I enjoy solving math problems and writing new programs.
+I'm looking for a university where I can further develop my passions.

 <!--